mm80843/T3.5/docs/Benef/PBN__Benef_583.md

 ## Articles mentionning this Benefit

 * [Towards the sustainable development of smart cities through mass video surveillance: A response to the COVID-19 pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_117.md)

+## Name of the Benefit

+Implementing social distancing measures can significantly reduce the peak number of COVID-19 cases, thereby reducing the burden on healthcare facilities and allowing more time for adopting countermeasures.